Sustainable Cropping Systems Under a Changing Climate

 9. A yield gap analysis to assess vulnerability of different cropping systems to climatic extremes

-10. Challenges and prospects for weed management in different cropping systems: A review
+10. Challenges and prospects for weed management in different cropping systems: a review

-14. Evaluation of climate resilient agricultural practices in different cropping systems of subcontinent 15.
-Potential of strip cropping systems as climate resilient cropping systems
+14. Evaluation of climate-resilient agricultural practices in different cropping systems of the Indian subcontinent

-16. Water food energy nexus of different cropping systems
+16. Water–energy–food nexus of different cropping systems

 17. Importance of soil health for climate-resilient cropping systems

-18. Regenerative Agriculture
+18. Regenerative agriculture

 20. Transformative adaptation: from climate-smart to climate-resilient cropping systems